jhpyle/docassemble/_docs/documents.md

 {% include side-by-side.html demo="docx-table-columns" %}

-## <a name="particfields"></a>Passing values only for particular fields
+## <a name="particfields"></a>Passing values for particular fields

 By default, all of the variables in your interview will be available in the DOCX template.
-If you do not want this, perhaps because your DOCX template uses a different variable naming convention, you can use the `fields` specifier to indicate a mapping between the fields in the DOCX template and the values that you want to be filled in.
+If your DOCX template uses different variable names than are present in your interview, you can use the `fields` or `field code` specifiers to indicate a mapping between variable names in the DOCX template and the values that you want to be filled in.
 This operates much like the [PDF fill-in fields](#pdf template file) feature.
+If a variable in the DOCX file is not explicitly defined in the `fields` or `field code` list, definitions will be sought in the interview answers.

 The content of `fields` is converted into a data structure, which is passed to the `render()` method of [`python-docx-template`].
 The data